 I see some eyebrows raised when they read ‘full stomach!’ – you see, we were a bunch of Indian families.
 While we may have forgotten some things like nightlamps and flash lights, do you think we forgot food?
 We had food fit for a king and his army – ordered from a fancy restaurant and brought to the summit with heating trays and candles.
 A complete Indian meal with Shrikand for dessert.
 If we couldn’t do justice to it, it was because we had too much tea, cookies and brownies for snacks!
 And of course, we had a HEARTY breakfast the next day – samosas with bread, butter croissants – all in the name of feeding our kids.

-Speaking of the kids, they had a blast – running around, hiking (three year old kids actually did 1.5 mile round trip hikes, can you believe it?), ‘rock climbing’ and of course falling and getting hurt.
+Speaking of the kids, they had a blast – running around, hiking (three year old kids actually did 1.5 mile round trip hikes), ‘rock climbing’ and of course falling and getting hurt.
 Our campsite was on a gradient as previously mentioned, and every second minute a child was toppling over.
 I found it quite amusing to note the varying reactions to a fall.
-Girls generally seemed to summon folks from neighbouring camps with first -aid kits for all their din, while most boys brushed themselves off and just toppled over again with no second thoughts!
+Some children generally seemed to summon folks from neighbouring camps with first -aid kits for all their din, while others brushed themselves off and just toppled over again with no second thoughts.
 There was a tap at the site, and every once in a while a harried parent would be seen shaking their heads in disbelief, wringing their hands and pulling an unwilling child from the tap.

 The highlight of the trip were the racoons – they are food lovers, and come scanvenging for food near campsites.
 They don’t have fear of any kind towards humans, and quite a few times the whole populace was grimacing with wild gestures, only to see the racoon get more and more convinced that this was the place for a wholesome meal!
 (I actually have a pic of everybody shooing the racoons, and it really looks comical )